inkyblackness/ss-specs/archives/levelObjects.md

 ## Level Objects

-A level object is anything that is not part of the basic level layout (the tile map).

-Objects are identified using three values.
-They are divided by class, subclass and type.
-In this documentation such an identifier will be written as ```c/s/t```.
-For example, the cyberjack port is ```9/2/0```.

-Information about level objects exists in two forms:
-* Static properties, describing an object in general
-* Instance data, describing the state of a specific object instance in the game

-The static properties are stored in a separate file.
-See [Property Files](../fileFormat/PropertyFiles.md).
-Instance data is stored as part of an archive.
+Instance data of [Level Objects](../levelObjects/index.md) is stored as part of an archive.
 Two chunks describe general information, then further chunks are object class specific.

 ### General Information